DataONEorg/Education/_lessons/lessons/06_protect/index.md

 ---
 # Data Protection, Backups, Archiving, Preservation:
 Differences at a Glance
-* Data Protection
+.full-width[* Data Protection
-  - Includes topics such as: backups, archives, & preservation; also includes physical security, encryption, and others not addressed here
+  * Includes topics such as: backups, archives, & preservation; also includes physical security, encryption, and others not addressed here
-    -More information about these topics can be found in the  “References” section
+  * More information about these topics can be found in the  “References” section]

 ???